Faith Like Potatoes Film Review

 Faith Like Potatoes film review

-Faith like Potatoes
+Faith like Potatoes movie

 The Faith Like Potatoes film is based on the true life story of Angus Buchan and a book by the same name was published in 1988.
 Whatever your Christian denomination or other religion, you may be touched by this film and strengthened in faith and belief in miracles.
-Stories like this ought to be told more often.
+Stories like Faith Like Potatoes ought to be told more often.

-In actuality, when I say little known, it really depends on who you ask, for this film has been internationally acclaimed.
+- In actuality, when I say little known, it really depends on who you ask, for the Faith Like Potatoes film has been internationally acclaimed.

 Directed by Regardt van den Bergh, Faith like Potatoes stars Frank Rautenbach in his portrayal of a man named Angus.
 Angus is a Caucasian man of Scottish descent but was born in Zimbabwe.
 At one point his family moved to Zambia where Angus eventually met his wife.
 Angus aquired a lot of land and had a very successful farm numbering in the amount of over 3,000 acres of land.

-As depicted in the film, sadly, because of political unrest, the farmers in Angus' area begin to struggle profoundly.
-Angus holds on for as long as he could but eventually he has to sell his land for significantly less than it was worth while relocating to South Africa with his family.
+- In Faith Like Potatoes the movie, the character Angus holds on for as long as he could but eventually he has to sell his land for significantly less than it was worth while relocating to South Africa with his family.

 - When Angus' children ask him what they could take with them, he says "Whatever could fit".

 Angus, his wife and children get into the truck and wave goodbye to the men who helped Angus work his land.
 They say, "We'll miss you!" and so the journey begins.

 - The kids begin going to schools almost immediately as their mother sends them off in their uniforms.

 - The land is parched and dry.
 Drought conditions are expected to worsen with the El Nino.

-Angus is prone to quick anger whenever he gets frustrated just as he had been while living in Zambia.
+- Angus is prone to quick anger whenever he gets frustrated just as he had been while living in Zambia.

 Faith Like Potatoes Trailer